Pharmacist Guidelines for Managing Reflux and GORD

 Stepwise Treatment Recommendations

-- For mild, intermittent symptoms (e.g., 1–2 episodes weekly), initial options may include antacid-alginate combinations or H2RAs.
+For mild, intermittent symptoms (1–2 episodes weekly), initial options include antacid-alginate combinations, combined magnesium-aluminium antacids, H₂RAs, or a standard-dose PPI.

-- For frequent or severe symptoms, an initial 4–8 week course of a standard-dose PPI is recommended, followed by step-down maintenance therapy to the lowest effective dose.
+For frequent or severe GORD symptoms, an initial 4–8 week course of a standard-dose PPI is recommended, followed by step-down maintenance therapy (e.g., to an H₂RA or on-demand PPI).

 Expanded Scope of Practice

-The articles note that the scope of practice for Australian pharmacists is expanding in some jurisdictions.
-Following specific training, pharmacists in Queensland and New South Wales can prescribe medicines for specified conditions, including GORD, under clinical practice guidelines.
+The guidelines reference an expanded scope of practice for pharmacists in some Australian jurisdictions, notably Queensland and New South Wales.
+Since July 2025, pharmacists who complete additional training can prescribe medicines for specified acute conditions, including GOR and GORD, in accordance with state-based clinical practice frameworks.

-This expanded authority allows for extended initial PPI treatment periods beyond standard OTC limits and, in Queensland, provides access to Schedule 4 H2RAs.
+This expanded scope allows for extended initial PPI treatment periods beyond standard OTC course limits and, in Queensland, access to Schedule 4 H₂RAs.
+The state frameworks emphasize that this prescribing should be integrated with advice on non-pharmacological management.

-Pharmacists are advised to schedule a follow-up review with patients after 2–4 weeks to assess treatment response and consider step-down therapy.
+The guidelines advise pharmacists to schedule a follow-up review with patients after 2–4 weeks to assess progress and consider step-down therapy.